 We ask for contributions to Annual Expected Loss, CVaR 95 and CVaR 98 from combinations of peril/region at the Fund Level (IGP 4(b)).
 The CVaR measures are for the loss distribution of the Main fund that is used as an input to the calculation of its AEP curve in Tab 17.
 The purpose of collecting the CVaR information is to understand the type of peril/region events that make up the tail of the fund losses.

+For the contribution to expected loss calculation, we ask for the percentage that each peril/region makes up of the total modelled losses of the portfolio on an aggregate basis.

-We ask that the subset of events giving rise to losses greater than the related VaR of the loss distribution is used as a basis for the CVaR breakdown, with the total loss amount for each peril/region being the probability-weighted sum of losses to that peril/region from these events.
+For the contribution to CVAR calculations, we ask that the subset of events giving rise to losses greater than the related VaR of the loss distribution is used as a basis for the CVaR breakdown.
+Each peril/region's contribution should be calculated as the probability-weighted sum of losses to that peril/region from these events.

 Finally, the percentage that each peril/region total loss makes up of the fund total loss is reported in Table 16.12.
 Each set of contributions should add up to 100%.